Hanzo-Main/CS30-Final-RPG-Game/README.md

 # The Hijack

 The Hijack is a text based RPG game made by a tierd grade 12.
 If that isn't appeling I dont know what is.
 Any age who can work a computer can use.
+For best gameplay experiance, examine each room before moving.

 ## Instalation